 Notable & Unique: Car Ownership

-exclusive analysis shows that the Duval St / Arlington St neighborhood has
+three.
+But households in the Duval St / Arlington St neighborhood buck

 23.1% of the households in this neighborhood don't own a car at

 all.
 This is more carless households than NeighborhoodScout found in